a-gondolkodas-orome/durer-jatekok-new/README.md

 ## Developer environment -- Docker way

-Frontend needs to be built, but the server auto-reloads(!).
+Frontend needs to be built after every change, but the server auto-reloads(!).

+First-time you will need: `docker-compose build`

+### Setting up the server

+`docker-compose up`

+(before first run, you will need `npm run build`)

+### Reload frontend manually

 `npm run build`

-`docker-compose up`
+...and reload page

 ## Developer environment -- without docker